incodehq/incode-platform/README.md

 In 1.7.0, it is necessary to explicitly register `CommandServiceJdoContributions` and `BackgroundCommandServiceJdoContributions` in `isis.properties` (the rationale being that this service contributes functionality that appears in the user interface).
-In 1.8.0-SNAPSHOT this policy is reversed, and the services are automatically registered using `@DomainService`.
-Use security to suppress its contributions if required.

-In 1.8.0-SNAPSHOT the above policy is reversed: the `CommandServiceMenu`, `CommandServiceJdoContributions` and `BackgroundCommandServiceJdoContributions`  and `AuditingServiceContributions` services are all automatically registered, and all provide functionality that will appear in the user interface.
+In 1.8.0 the above policy is reversed: the `CommandServiceMenu`, `CommandServiceJdoContributions` and `BackgroundCommandServiceJdoContributions`  and `AuditingServiceContributions` services are all automatically registered, and all provide functionality that will appear in the user interface.
 If this is not required, then either use security permissions or write a vetoing subscriber on the event bus to hide this functionality, eg: